quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 ## The checker
 A checker is a program for checking whether or not _an answer_ is correct.
 What is the correctness anyway?
-Usually, this means the answer of the participant is _the same_ as the jury's (or the author's) answer.
-But that is not the case for most of the problem.
+For most of the time, this means the answer of the participant is _the same_ as the jury's (or the author's) answer.
+But that is not the case for some of the problems.
 There are problems with non-unique answer, and a specific checker must be created to check that.
 An example of non-unique answer problem is to trace a shortest path between two vertices in a graph.
 If the answer is the path, then the checker must check if two given vertices are reachable using the path, and if the path is truly the shortest.

 Before going further, let's look at the `Select checker` page.